eldar-elne/docker-spark-iceberg/README.md

 # Spark + Iceberg Quickstart Image

-This is a docker compose environment to quickly get up and running with a Spark environment and a local REST catalog, and MinIO as a storage backend.
+This is a dockerized spark-iceberg custom playground environment to quickly get up and running with a Spark environment and a local REST catalog, MinIO as a storage backend, and MySQL as a source for data replication.

 **note**: If you don't have docker installed, you can head over to the [Get Docker](https://docs.docker.com/get-docker/) page for installation instructions.